 “Good,” he said, “at least they follow directions.
 Are you the leader?”

 “Well, this is how it goes.
-I’ve blocked out scenes to shoot in front of green screen.
+I’ve blocked out scenes to shoot in front of a green screen.
 I’ll mix your performance here today with the footage shot in January.
 Look at these stills and notice what you wore then.
 I’ll send for the same clothes if you still have them.”

 I looked and recognized my usual white button down and black trousers.
 I wrote a note for Mom to give the outfit to the messenger.